Date Updated: 08/23/2025

 Make a list of:

-• Your symptoms and how long you've noticed them
+• Your symptoms and how long you've noticed them.

-• Key personal information, including typical bowel habits and diet, especially your fiber intake
+• Key personal information, including typical bowel habits and diet, especially your fiber intake.

-• All medications, vitamins or supplements you take, including doses
+• All medicines, vitamins and supplements you take, including doses.

-• Questions to ask your doctor
+• Questions to ask during your appointment.

-For hemorrhoids, some questions to ask your doctor include:
+For hemorrhoids, some questions to ask include:

 • What's the likely cause of my symptoms?